tegola-hubs/tegola-hubs.github.com/index.md

-HUBS or High-Speed Universal Broadband for Scotland assists in the provision of high speed Internet access to communities in rural areas in Scotland.
+HUBS or High-Speed Universal Broadband for Scotland assists in the provision of high speed Internet access to communities in rural areas of Scotland.
 HUBS accomplishes this by providing infrastructure support and technical expertise to local community networks which are ultimately owned, constructed and maintained by the communities themselves.
 HUBS has assisted and is currently assisting about 20